hummat/cgtproject/README.md

   - How are those tasks generated?
   - How does the agent association work?
 - Supervisory agents: 0 (baseline), 1, 4, 9
+  - Responsible for a set U of agents
   - Serve as communication channel between agents
   - Identify agents which have made similar experiences
   - Shares compatible knowledge between such _learning groups_
   - Distance measure for reward function similarity D_R: (Symmetric) Kullback–Leibler divergence (SKL) between reward functions of two agents
   - Distance measure for state transition function similarity D_S: SKL between state transition model of two agents
   - Compatibility measure for agents: Minimum of sum of D_R and D_S, balancing influence of D_R and D_S with parameter lambda.
+  - How is lambda chosen?
 - Run length: 10000 time units
 - Noise level: 0, 0.25, 0.5, 0.75, 1
 - Simulations: 30 (for mean/variance plot)